DuongDEVNE/SLA-Che-tBypass/README.md

 2. Create your feature branch.
 3. Commit your changes.
 4. Push your changes to the branch.
-5. Create a new pull request.
+5. Create a new pull

+## Aleart
+1. DLL proxy is now detected.
+Please use your own injector.
+Don't DM me about injectors.
+Search it up yourself.
+Also please be respectful to the staffs.sUSE AT YOUR OWN RISK!
+This cheat is open sourced.
+I will not add any bypass to a public repo.